 According to the Affordable Care Act (ACA), when you file your Federal income tax return, you must provide proof that you and your dependents had the type of healthcare coverage that is now required by law or face tax penalties.

 How do I provide proof of coverage?

 If you enrolled in coverage, you will receive a Form 1095-B from your medical provider.
 (For Santa Rosa Junior College employees enrolled in coverage, this would come from Kaiser Permanente for Kaiser members, or SISC for Blue Shield members).
-This form provides details about your coverage, including which members of your family were covered and in which months during 2018.
+This form provides details about your coverage, including which members of your family were covered and in which months during 2019.
 Information from Form 1095-B can be used in completing your Federal income tax return.
-Employees and retirees who have health coverage through Santa Rosa Junior College should have already received form 1095-B from their medical provider.